 - Maintain a healthy diversification in your customer portfolio so that you’re not relying on one big customer.

-The whole company should become familiar with credit risk management best practices, which include optimising contract management and accounts receivable collections, identifying and analysing the risk of new clients defaulting on payments and creating a proactive credit risk mitigation plan.
+The whole company should become familiar with, which include and accounts receivable collections, identifying and analyzing the risk of new clients defaulting on payments and creating a proactive credit risk mitigation plan.
 You should define the actions you require in credit account management from other departments and make people accountable.